Committee on Theater and Performance Studies

 - Seth Brodsky, Department of Music

-- Leah Feldman, Department of Comparative Literature
+- Leah Feldman, Department of Comparative Literature, Director of Graduate Studies

 - Matthew Jesse Jackson, Departments of Art History and Visual Arts